iomesh/docs/docs/advanced-functions/localpv-manager.md

 **Controller Driver**

 Implemented as a standard CSI controller server.
-With one instance on each worker node, it interacts with `kube-apiserver` for the creation and deletion of LocalPVs and the mapping of PVs to local directories or block devices.
+With one instance on each worker node, it interacts with `kube-apiserver` for the creation and deletion of local PVs and the mapping of PVs to local directories or block devices.

 **Node Driver**